cisco-asp-web/LTRSPG-2212/lab_3/lab_3-guide.md

 ## Cilium VRF

 ### Create the carrots BGP VRF
-Here is a brief overview of the BGP *vrf carrots* configuration.
+You will be applying the full Cilium VRF configuration shortly found here [03-carrots-vrf.yaml](cilium/03-carrots-vrf.yaml).

-The full file you will be applying shortly canbe found here [03-carrots-vrf.yaml](cilium/03-carrots-vrf.yaml)
+First though lets look at the BGP VRF configuration section containted in *03-carrots-vrf.yaml*

   ```yaml
   ---